faisalm1997/faisalm1997/README.md

 ### About me:

-- 🔭 I am currently working as a Cloud Data Engineer and contributing to building Cloud and Machine Learning solutions on AWS.
+- 🔭 I am currently working as a Data Platform Engineer and contributing to building Cloud and Machine Learning solutions.

 - 🌱 Exploring Technical Content Writing and an advocate of continuous learning.